LanLab/dodge/README.md

   `--enterobase_data`     metadata and allele profiles downloaded from enterobase, if hierCC in metadata table hierCC will be used for outbreak naming (i.e. column named HCXXX)
                         (default: False)

+**A note on SNP-dists/cgMLST-dists**

+We chose not to utilise the existing SNP- and cgMLST-dists scripts for the following reasons: SNP-dists is only applicable for SNP based distances.
+However DODGE also supports allele based distances.
+Additionally, cgmlst-dists by the same author takes in ChewBBACA allele profiles which are not compatible with MGT allele profiles due to differences in dealing with missing data.
+We therefore wrote dodge-dists to accept either input format that can be used in DODGE.